oscaroregan/portfolio/tow-boogie/index.md

   allowfullscreen>
 </iframe>

 > ⚡ *Note: This video shows initial testing — the system is not running at full power yet.
-The foil setup used a 60L board with an Armstrong, HA 880 cm² front wing, and FV 200 cm² rear stabilizer.*
+Foil setup - 60L board with an Armstrong, HA 880 cm² front wing, and FV 200 cm² rear stabilizer.*

 ---